msgpo/cssMirror/README.md

 cssMirror
 =========

-Mirroring a getUserMedia video capture with CSS
+Mirroring a getUserMedia video capture with CSS.
+See http://webrtchacks.com/mirror-framerate/ for details.